 Before we delve into that, see what happens inside your brain when you hear something unexpected: Surprises or shocks can cause your brain to freeze for a few milliseconds, then trigger a reaction which is influenced by intense emotions such as anger and despair.
 It can cause a breakdown or violence, too.
-This is where you can improve your resilience and differentiate yourself in leadership traits.
+This is where you can improve your mental toughness and resilience and differentiate yourself in leadership traits.

 Your Mental Resilience at Play

 Introducing Mental Resilience: Any hard situations, as discussed above, are a real test of your Mental Resilience levels and a platform to show your strength against life’s oddities.

 Resilience has to do with your Mental Toughness.
 While there are two schools of thought here – one saying you are born with it while another advocating that you acquired the toughness through life experiences – I would agree with both.
 We all have it in us, and situations put our ability to cope with problems to practice, but the question you need to ask yourself is how much do you realise and believe in that power that lies within you and how successfully you bring it into practice at the right time.
 Further, take this example of your workplace, where you spend about 40 hours a week – certainly because it a critical function in your life.